joakimk/testbot/README.markdown

 Testbot is a test distribution tool that works with Rails, RSpec, Test::Unit and Cucumber.
 The basic idea is that you let testbot spread the load of running your tests across multiple machines to make the tests run faster.

 Using 11 machines (25 cores) we got our test suite down to **2 minutes from 30**.
-In this particular case we got about 60% CPU effeciency.
+In this particular case we got about 60% CPU efficiency.
 [More benchmarks](http://gist.github.com/287124).

 How it works
 ----